Best Secure Client Portals for Tax Practices in 2026

 - Encrypted backups with separate encryption keys

-Authentication & Access Control
+Authentication and Access Control

-- Multi-factor authentication (MFA) required for all users—SMS, authenticator app, or hardware token options
+- Multi-factor authentication (MFA) required for all users — SMS, authenticator app, or hardware token options

 - Single sign-on (SSO) integration for firms using Microsoft 365 or Google Workspace